merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

    The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format to generate wiki pages from brightway-compatible data in Excel.
 See the section "Details on the import script for Brightway-formatted data" below for technical details.

 3. **Visualisation function**
-   The script `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py` automatically build a **dependency tree** starting from a chosen product or process node, with **identification of alternative process nodes**.
+   The script `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py` automatically build a **dependency tree** starting from a chosen product or process page, with **identification of alternative process nodes**.
 The output is in the Mermaid format.
 Click [here](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/out_tree/graph_pd_dell_3620_computer.svg) to see an example generated from the page [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
    On the identification of alternative process nodes: If a **product node can be produced by several processes** (e.g., if several processes are listed in the 'List of processes' section of the product page), **this product node appears in red in the graph**.
 This indicates that one must then decide which subtree to follow among the possible options when building an inventory.
 The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki).

 4. **AI-based Wiki Edition**